lingzidi/tycho/README.md

 ## About This Project

 This is a real-time, WebGL-based, 3D visualization of our Solar System.
 It's a complete re-write of the [original Tycho.io](https://github.com/jshor/tycho.io) project.
-Check out the full experience at [tycho.io](http://tycho.io) [coming soon]!
+Check out the full experience at [tycho.io](https://tycho.io)!

 ## Running the app